 In place of the original "false" expression (

 0.0), the above adds the test for the too-big values, so that all fines are included in a single column.
 You can reformat the

 set col: fine_Dollars value: NUMFORMAT(fine_Dollars, '$###.00')

-After you drop the columns used in the calculation and move the remaining ones, you should end up with a dataset similar to the following:
+After you delete the columns used in the calculation and move the remaining ones, you should end up with a dataset similar to the following:

 Now that you have created all of the computations for generating these values, you can change values for